 I recently returned from a raw and natural dog wellness symposium.
 Several presenters touched on the topic that our dogs truly thrive by being able to get enough exercise in a natural, unrestricted way.

 Regardless of whether or not you want to buy into the dirt consumption theory, I suspect we can all agree that allowing a dog the ability to actually be a dog is good for their physical and mental well-being.
-However, it is an experience that has been lost for many of our modern dogs.
-Particularly for the toys breeds, they are too often treated as human infants, coiffed, clothed, and transported in ways that their paws never touch the ground.
+However, this experience has been lost for many of our modern dogs.
+Particularly for the toy breeds, they are too often treated as human infants, coiffed, clothed, and transported in ways that their paws never touch the ground.

-That being said, I realize the biggest hurdle in allowing these small dogs the ability to run freely is our confidence (or lack of) in knowing we can keep them safe while doing so.
+I realize the biggest hurdle in allowing these small dogs the ability to run freely is our confidence (or lack of it) in knowing we can keep them safe while doing so.
 Concerns about a dog running off or getting into a potentially dangerous situation when off leash are the same for dog lovers regardless of the size of the dog.
-But until now, there wasn’t an easy remote collar solution for canines in the 10 pound size range.
+Using a remote collar can help you be in control while your pup is enjoying the outdoors.

 This is where the iQ MINI is filling a void.
 And while it is marketed for fitting dogs as small as 7 pounds, I would not be at all concerned about placing it on a dog of less weight, provided that the neck circumference allowed comfortable contact and wearability.

 I was fortunate enough to be involved with the development of the iQ MINI.
-It was a selfish request on my part to have a collar that would fit a dog with a slim neck, because I had adopted a small terrier mix from my local shelter.
-My little 15 pound guy has a neck circumference of just under 9 inches and while I could fit the Dogtra iQ PLUS on him, it looked particularly bulky.
+It was a selfish request on my part to have a collar that would fit a dog with a slim neck because I had adopted a small terrier mix from my local shelter.
+My little 15-pound guy has a neck circumference of just under 9 inches, and while I could fit the Dogtra iQ PLUS on him, it looked particularly bulky.
 The new iQ MINI has the same features as the iQ PLUS but in a slimmer profile.
-The bonus is that it weighs in at just 1.3 ounces so it is almost 1/2 the weight of the previous receiver.
+The bonus is that it weighs in at just 1.3 ounces, which is almost 1/2 the weight of the previous receiver.
 The iQ MINI also has built-in plastic conductive contact points.
 This is an additional bonus in that it makes it more contoured to fit those smaller necks and diminishes the possibility of skin irritation from contact dermatitis.

 While I’m personally very happy to see this development toward building receivers that fit small dogs, my feisty little guy is actually ecstatic every time I reach for his iQ MINI.
 When I get his collar out, he knows it means we’re hitting the trails and taking another adventure in the great outdoors!